jharwell/fordyca/docs/setup/build.rst

   -DWITH_FOOTBOT_LEDS=NO \
   -DCMAKE_BUILD_TYPE=OPT \
   -DLIBRA_ER=NONE \
-  -DLIBRA_OPENMP=YES \
   -DLIBRA_BUILD_FOR=ARGOS \
   \..

 To get an idea of what some of the non-project specific options mean, head over to the `libra <https://github.com/swarm-robotics/libra/tree/devel/README.md>`_ repo and look at the README.

-..
-IMPORTANT:: ``LIBRA_OPENMP`` should only be set to ``YES`` if you are going to be running with really large swarms (> 1000), otherwise the overhead from using threads will probably be greater than any speedup you will get.
-YMMV.

 ``WITH_FOOTBOT_BATTERY``, ``WITH_FOOTBOT_RAB``, ``WITH_FOOTBOT_LEDS`` are things
 that are only needed if you are running experiments which utilize those